axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

 	f(n) = f(n-1) + f(n-2)
 	f(i,j) = max(f(i-1,j), f(i,j+1))

 This is the simplest form of DP problem.

-Just solve it using bottom up
+To solve Type 1 problems solve using bottom up

 **Type 2: When the recurrence has division**